liqotech/liqo/README.md

 You can observe that:

-* Your application is correctly working by:
+* Your application is correctly working by exposing the application frontend port and later connecting with a browser to [localhost:8000](localhost:8000).
+To expose the pod port:
 ```bash
   kubectl port-forward -n liqo-demo service/frontend 8080:80
 ```
-  And connecting with a browser to [localhost:8000](localhost:8000)
-* Your application is probably deployed across two different clusters:
+* Your application is transparently deployed across two different clusters:
 ```bash
   kubectl get po -n demo-liqo -o wide
 ```

-For more details about [Liqo installation](https://doc.liqo.io/user/gettingstarted/install)
+To get more information about how to install Liqo in your own clusters and configure it, you can check out the [Liqo Documentation](https://doc.liqo.io/user/).

 ## Architecture